voldedore/dotfiles/readme.md

 You might want to install a compositor for additional feature like transparency of X clients.
 E.g: ~~`xcompmgr`~~ (this compositor might cause screentearing), `picom` (or `compton`).

+To screenshot, need `scrot` package.
+To screenshot and save to clipboard, need `xclip`.

 ### i3lock

 The vanilla i3lock's appearance is quite boring with a snowwhite color when actived (screen locked).
 People tend to install the alternative: `i3lock-color`.